Martinsiow520/Question12/README.md

 # Question12
 Describle the video segmentation

-The method used is YOLACT, it was the instance segmentation in the video recognition.
-The YOLACT used the COCO 2017 dataset and used the trained weight as yolact_resnet50_54_800000.pth which using the resnet-50 to executive the process. this process is very lightweight though the Google Colaboratory and around 27.1FPS during the process.
-The person was segmented and detect right label on the video, but the limitation for the segmentation was mention as not continous show on the video.
+Segmentation was applied in the video recognition process using the YOLACT approach.
+The trained weight used by the YOLACT was yolact resnet50 54 800000.pth, and it was applied to the COCO 2017 dataset.
+Through the Google Colaboratory, this process is quite quick and averages 27.1 frames per second.
+On the video, the subject was segmented and the appropriate label could be seen, however the segmentation's limitations were noted as not being continuously visible.